i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/monitoring-services/create-service-manually.md

 * **Freshness threshold** is expressed in seconds.
 If during this period no request for a change in the status of the service (passive command) is received the check command is executed.
 * **Flap Detection Enabled** allows to enable or disable the detection of disruption in the statuses (status value changing too often on a given period).
 * **Low flap threshold** and **High flap threshold** define the high and low thresholds for the detection of disruption in percentage of status change.
 * **Performance data processing** allows to enable or disable performance data processing (and hence the generation of performance graphics).
-This option is not necessary when Centreon Broker is use.
+This option is not necessary when Broker is use.
 * **Retain status information** and **Retention non status information** indicate if the information concerning or not concerning the status is saved after every time the check command is repeated.
 * **Stalking Options** defined the options to be recorded if retention is enabled.
 * **Event handler enabled** allows us to enable or disable the events manager.